Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

 Yes, at any time.
 If, for any reason, you can’t continue sponsoring your child, you can cancel your monthly giving by calling or contacting our Care Team.
 If you have a temporary financial hardship and would like to plan on renewing your sponsorship in the future, please call us so we can discuss ways you can stay connected with your child.

 Yes, absolutely.
 Just contact our Care Team to connect us with your (willing) family member or friend.

 Yes!
 Being a part of many children’s lives is incredibly rewarding and a wonderful way to learn about different countries around the world.

 Our children live in very tough circumstances beyond their control.
 Sometimes a child’s family may move and the child will no longer have access to our program.
-In those instances, we can introduce you to another child.
+In those instances, we will introduce you to another child for your consideration.

 Poverty looks different depending on the country.
 In fact, more people have access to a cell phone than a toilet.
 So, your child may have access to technology (including Facebook) even though her life is extraordinarily difficult.
 Here are a few other facts about global poverty and technology you might find surprising.

 We honor and respect the faiths of all of our sponsored child families.
 All children, regardless of their fath or religion, receive a gift sent with happy wishes.